book

 Common Errors

 Some factor files have INF split values, which indicate that the stock has so many splits that prices can't be calculated with correct numerical precision.
-To allow history requests with these symbols, we need to move the starting date forward when reading the data.
+To allow history requests with these symbols, we need to move the starting date forward when reading the data or use raw data normalization.
 If there are numerical precision errors in the factor files for a security in your history request, LEAN throws the following error:

 "Warning: when performing history requests, the start date will be adjusted if there are numerical precision errors in the factor files."